kyleh22/puigs/README.md

 Prerequisites

-Before using this software on your Mac, ensure the following are installed:
+Before using this software, ensure the following are installed:

 Python: Version 3.7 or higher.
-Most macOS versions come with Python pre-installed, but it may be outdated.
+Mac: Most macOS versions come with Python pre-installed, but it may be outdated.
 Install the latest version from Python.org or via Homebrew:
+Microsoft: Go to the python.org website to download it

 brew install python